zacklow28/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Works as a freelance nutritionist, often visiting multiple patients daily
-* Has a need to manage a significant number of patient profiles, including contact information, medical history, dietary restrictions, and follow-ups
+* Has a need to manage a significant number of patient profiles, including patient information, medical history, dietary restrictions, and follow-ups
 * Prefers efficiency and speed in managing patient data, with the ability to update and search profiles quickly
 * Can type fast and prefers typing commands over using a mouse or graphical user interface (GUI)
 * Is comfortable using command-line interfaces (CLI) for managing data and interactions